piratepenguin/valuetrition/README.md

     - Click "Save & Exit"
         - any changed you made will now be saved to files ...........
 (User Story #4, Saving)

+## Phase 4: Task 2

+The AccountList class, which stores all the account usernames and passwords, both uses a HashMap<<a>String, Account> and is an example of a robust class that throws a checked exception.

+The hashmap stores usernames as keys, and accounts as values, so when the user enters a username and password, the program checks whether the account mapped to that username has the same password as the one entered.

+If the user enters a username that is not recognized by AccountList, AccountList throws an AccountNotFoundException.
+This exception is caught by LoginScreen, which in turn pops up an alert box notifying the user that the provided information is invalid.

+It is tested thoroughly, including the checked exception, in AccountListTest

+It uses an account as the mapped value instead of a password because after a successful entry, the AccountList passes the Account to the login system which then loads that account's data